blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 		border: $border $style $color;
 	}

-To use the mixin use the ‘@include‘ directive like so
+To use the mixin use the `@include` directive like so

 	.your_new_class {
 		@include the_box (10px, red, 1px, solid, black);